 New Zealand is committed to combating climate change.
 MFAT leads our international negotiations as we help find ways to respond to climate change and its effects.

-MFAT's Climate Change Ambassador Mark Sinclair leads New Zealand's team of negotiators.
-They meet regularly with their counterparts from other countries to negotiate the climate change agreement, and to discuss how to best implementation of the United Nations Framework Convention on Climate Change (UNFCCC), the Kyoto Protocol, and from 2016 the rules and guidelines for the implementation of the Paris Agreement when it enters into force.
-The UNFCCC is the major foundation global treaty that deals with climate change.
+MFAT leads New Zealand's team of negotiators.
+The team meets regularly with counterparts from other countries to negotiate the climate change agreement, and to discuss how to best implement the United Nations Framework Convention on Climate Change (UNFCCC), the Kyoto Protocol, and the rules and guidelines for the implementation of the Paris Agreement The UNFCCC is the major foundation global treaty that deals with climate change.

 Our negotiating team is made up of experts from MFAT as well as from the New Zealand’s Ministry for the Environment, Ministry for Primary Industries, the Treasury and other government agencies.
 We follow a negotiation strategy that is based on our unique national interests, and is agreed with the Minister for Climate Change Issues.

 We represent New Zealand in the governance and decision making of the UNFCCC, ensuring our interests are protected, especially when agreements have an impact on our environment, trade and economy.
 Our work includes: